ACA 101: Selling Under-65 Health Insurance

 The individual mandate penalty was repealed at the federal level in 2019.
 A select number of states have since implemented their own health insurance individual mandates and penalties.
 These include California, the District of Columbia, Massachusetts, New Jersey, and Rhode Island.
 Vermont has their own individual mandate, but they do not have a penalty associated with it.

-Why Is Selling Under-65 Health Plans Suddenly a Great Opportunity?
+Why Is Selling Under-65 Health Plans a Great Opportunity?

-Carriers are once again offering commissions, and they’re pretty great.
+ACA commissions are competitive and can be very rewarding if you’re enrolling multiple household members.
 Just like with Medicare Advantage, Medicare Supplement, and prescription drug plan sales, agents can earn new/initial commissions (first year) and renewal commissions (second year and beyond).
 Unlike in Medicare sales, ACA commissions are typically paid per member, per month!

 Unlike in Medicare sales, these commissions are typically paid per member, per month!